 The reality for many other families, however, is that they’ve lost at least one source of income.
 I understand how that feels, and it can be jarring.
 The first thing you need to do to help manage your finances is take inventory of your situation:

 Even if you’re doing relatively well, it pays to play safe.
 Limiting your spending is an important part of managing your budget.
-When people think of limiting spending, the first thing that crosses their minds are home supplies or missing out on some of the other little comforts they have (like Netflix).
+When people think of limiting spending, the first thing that often crosses their minds are needs or missing out on some of the other little comforts they have (like Netflix).
 While those are noble considerations, they are typically not necessary unless you’re in dire straits.

 What is most important—especially if you’ve just lost income—is to avoid going into high-interest debt, e.g. credit card debt.
 Write down a list of all your subscription services (including the essential ones) and call your service providers to see what options are available.
 Some services allow you to defer payments, reduce usage, or even all-out cancel them without penalties.